MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > - The `endl` keyword is like the Enter key; it ends the line and moves the cursor to the next line.
 It's a better practice to put a `\n` inside the string (contained by `""`) to do the same thing because `endl` always flushes the buffer which can hurt the performance of the program.
 But since this is a very small app, `endl` is used instead.
    > - All C++ statements must end with semicolons and all C++ applications must contain a `main()` function.
 This function is what the program runs at the start.
 All code must be accessible from `main()` in order to be used.

-1. To save the file, press **Ctrl+S**, or select the the floppy disk icon in the toolbar under the menu bar.
+1. To save the file, press **Ctrl+S**, or select the floppy disk icon in the toolbar under the menu bar.

 1. To run the application, press **Ctrl+F5** or go to the **Debug** menu and select **Start Without Debugging**.
 You should see a console window appear that displays the text specified in the code.